MIIS (programming language)

-MIIS (Meditech Interpretive Information System) is a proprietary programming language, integrated database, and operating system environment derived from MUMPS (Massachusetts General Hospital Utility Multi-Programming System).
+MIIS (Meditech Integrated Information System) is a proprietary programming language, integrated database, and operating system environment derived from MUMPS (Massachusetts General Hospital Utility Multi-Programming System).
 It was created by A. Neil Pappalardo and Curt W. Marble at the Massachusetts General Hospital's (MGH) Laboratory of Computer Science between 1964 and 1968, originally running on Digital Equipment Corporation (DEC) PDP-series minicomputers.

 History

 The evolution of the original MGH MUMPS language took two major directions: MUMPS proper and MIIS.
-While MUMPS proper was eventually standardized by the American National Standards Institute (ANSI) and the International Organization for Standardization (ISO), MIIS was developed as a distinct, proprietary system.
+While MUMPS proper was eventually standardized by American National Standards Institute (as ANSI X11.1) and ISO, MIIS was developed as a distinct, proprietary system.
 It became the core technology for Meditech, the healthcare information systems company Pappalardo co-founded in 1969.

 Differences from MUMPS

+Whereas MUMPS runs as an interpreter under various operating systems, MIIS booted on DEC PDP-11 systems as the operating system with no external file system or drivers.

-As an example of the differences between MUMPS and MIIS, the value of a logical expression in MUMPS may be false = zero or true = non-zero, canonically, one.
-In MIIS, the value false is the empty string and the value of true is a string consisting of the ASCII delete character (code 127 decimal).
+As an example of the differences between MUMPS and MIIS languages, the value of a logical expression in MUMPS may be false = zero or true = non-zero, canonically, one.
+In MIIS, the value false is "nil" (the empty string) and the value true is a string consisting of the ASCII delete character (code 127 decimal), and any string of length greater than zero is evaluated as logically true.
+In MUMPS, numbers are internally represented as integers, floating point, or exponential numbers.
+MIIS uses only strings and performs only basic integer arithmetic and comparisons.